-- We facilitate research through the Army of Women Program.
-Launched in October 2008, thanks to a grant from the Avon Foundation for Women, the goal of the program is to recruit one million women, with or without breast cancer, who are willing to sign up and participate in breast cancer research studies looking into causes and prevention of the disease.
-We have over 360,000 volunteers from across the country, and have worked with over 60 researchers to help them find the right population of women to participate in their research projects.
-The Army of Women is democratizing the research process, and engaging and teaching the public about the importance of participating in research before the onset of disease.
+- We facilitate participation in our own research and in the research of others through the Army of Women®.
+Launched in October 2008, thanks to a grant from the Avon Foundation for Women, the program’s goal is to recruit women and men of every ethnicity, with or without breast cancer, and those at high risk, to be a resource for leading researchers addressing critical questions.
+Participants in the program sign up to participate in breast cancer research studies looking into causes and prevention of the disease, quality of life issues experienced during and after treatment, and drugs for prevention or treatment of metastatic breast cancer.
+We have over 380,000 volunteers from across the country and have worked with over 60 researchers to help them find the right population of people to participate in their research projects.
+The Army of Women is democratizing the research process and engaging the public to help people understand the importance of participating in research, even before the onset of disease.
 It has revolutionized the way we mobilize and engage volunteers for a common cause.

 - We have established an international online cohort study, the Health of Women (HOW) Study™, in order to track significant numbers of women and men, with and without a history of breast cancer, over time, using a series of questionnaires to delve deeply into the breast cancer conundrum.
 This study gives us a powerful way to collect patient-reported health information and provides a new model for data sharing within the research community.
 Through HOW, we are collecting health and environmental exposure information from Army of Women members, as well as the general public, to understand the causes of breast cancer and how to prevent it, as well as potential new risk factors for the disease.
 HOW also enables us to study long-term breast cancer survivors to discover how they are beating the odds and to document changes to their quality of life caused by breast cancer and its treatments.